-A Phone Conversation with Dad
+A Phone Call with Dad

 I talked to my Dad on the phone the other evening while sitting out back on the deck.
 It was a joy to hold conversation with him, listening about his pet dog, and how she scares away the things that go bump in the night.
 It seems, according to Dad, when the Dog barks late at night, Dad wakes and turns on the lights.
 This scares whatever makes the dog bark, and thus quiets the dog.
 I heard about the deer along the fence line out west of the house, and how they take their time walking and finally disappearing into the woods.
 He mentioned seeing a Black bear one day out in the field.
 It lumbered along until it disappeared into the treeline on the north side of the field.
 Great stories, even if they might just be in Dad’s mind.